osulp/git-advanced/_episodes/05_integrate_matlab_and_git.md

 The source control menu has a push option.
 Selecting this option will push the changes that we saved in our local repository to our remote GitHub repository.

-Chose `Push` from the Source control menu to push to the remote repository.
+Choose `Push` from the Source control menu to push to the remote repository.

 NOTE: this lesson has been developed using the information in [Mathworks and Git](https://blogs.mathworks.com/community/2014/10/20/matlab-and-git/), a post by Ned Gulley on MathWorks Blogs.